Drumquin: History

+Early history

-It has a rich and varied historical legacy with a Neolithic stone circle, a Holy Well, and the Giant's Stone on Dooish Mountain.
+The area is home to a number of stone circles and a holy well.
+An erratic, known as the Giant's Stone, is on Dooish Mountain.

-The works of the noted Irish writer Benedict Kiely contain many references to the Drumquin district, with which he had family connections on his mother's side.
 In 1802, the countryside around Drumquin was described as one continuous scene of dreary mountains.
 However, the traveler did point out that forty years before that a rich coalmine had been opened at Drumquin and a canal opened to transport the coal.
-Drumquin has been in existence since 1211.

-Sir John Davies founded the village itself in 1617, and the same gentleman built Castle Curlews, later called Castle Kirlish, the remains of which can be seen in the townland of that name.
+While Drumquin has been in existence since 1211, Sir John Davies founded the village itself in 1617.
+Davies also built Castle Curlews, later called Castle Kirlish, the remains of which can be seen in the townland of that name.
 His agent was a man called Bradley, one of whose family was responsible in later times for the building of the fine stone house, which is a feature of the village today.
 Castle Kirlish was joined to Castlederg Castle by a straight causeway, which was 7 mi long.
 Traces of this causeway could still be observed in 1837.

+19th and 20th centuries

 Drumquin was also a staging town in the 19th and early 20th century for coaches and travellers who were making their way to Derry from Omagh and vice versa.
 As a result of this the village flourished and hosted a hotel and several shops.
 Felix Kearney immortalised this area with songs such as "The Hills Above Drumquin" and others.
 On 26 August 1920, during the Irish War of Independence, the Irish Republican Army (IRA) attacked the Royal Irish Constabulary (RIC) barracks in Drumquin.
 One RIC constable and one IRA volunteer were killed.

+The works of the Irish writer Benedict Kiely (1919–2007) contain a number of references to the Drumquin district, with which he had family connections on his mother's side.

 The Troubles

-On 6 February 1989, James Connolly, a member of the Provisional IRA, died in a premature explosion while attempting to plant a booby trap bomb under a car outside the home of a Royal Ulster Constabulary (RUC) officer.
+On 6 February 1989, James (Josie) Connolly, a member of the Provisional IRA, died in a premature explosion while attempting to plant a booby trap bomb under a car outside the home of a Royal Ulster Constabulary (RUC) officer.